-The Commission has therefore concluded that the first review will be carried out by the Reliability Panel by 30 April 2014, and this will consider the Reliability Standard and Reliability Settings to apply from 1 July 2016.
-Assuming a consultation process of approximately a year, this would mean that the review would commence in April or
+The first review would be carried out by the Reliability Panel by 30 April 2014, and would consider the Reliability Standard and Reliability Settings to apply from 1 July 2016.
+Assuming a consultation process of approximately a year, this would mean that the review would commence in April or May 2013, approximately ten months after the introduction of indexation on 1 July 2012.